UPS-API/ups-mcp/README.md

 - ```CLIENT_SECRET``` - UPS Client Secret
 - ```ENVIRONMENT``` - Whether to point to Test (CIE) or Production (Accepted values: test, production)

-Environment variables will be loaded from a .env file in the project's root directory.

 **Execution**

 You can run the package using uvx: